RatanRSur/Beacon/README.md

-# Beacon
+# Sentry
-Help the blind through transient city block changes (like construction) with sound "beacons".
+Help the blind through transient city block changes (like construction) with sound "sentries".